COVID-19 updates for adult social care and health providers

 Business continuity and vacancy questions

-Also for Care Homes, please ensure both the vacancy and business continuity sections are updated at least once a week and preferably daily.
+Care homes should ensure that both the vacancy and business continuity sections are updated at least once a week and preferably daily.

 If you are unsure about how to use the Capacity Tracker, in the ‘Help’ section is a short video and guidance documents that will answer most questions.

-Any other questions please call the national help centre by calling 0191 691 3729.
+Any other questions please call the national help centre by calling 0191 691 3729 or emailing email@example.com

 COVID-19 self-isolation support